mikrobi/babel/docs/usage/index.md

 In this tab you can manage the translated versions of a resource.
-The first columns contain information of the source resource (ID, context and pagetitle) and an `All` column to remove all links to the source resource with a click on the :fontawesome-solid-link-slash: icon.
+The first columns contain information of the source resource (ID, context and pagetitle) and an `All` column to create multiple translations with a click on the
+:fontawesome-solid-square-plus: icon or remove all links to the source resource with a click on the :fontawesome-solid-link-slash: icon.
 For each translatable context a grid column is available with two icons.
 The following icons are available depending on the link state:

 - :fontawesome-solid-circle-plus: to create a new resource to be linked,
 - :fontawesome-solid-link: to link to this resource and its linked resources
 - :fontawesome-regular-pen-to-square: to update the linked resource
 - :fontawesome-solid-link-slash: to break the link